 Welcome to the family of Head Start!
 Each and every child, family, and employee are important to us.
 We have been busy for months preparing Head Start for the return of our students in these unprecedented times.
-The COVID 19 pandemic has forced us all out of our comfort zone and out of the routine that we were accustomed to.
+The COVID-19 pandemic has forced us all out of our comfort zone and out of the routine that we were accustomed to.
 Our main concern is the health and safety of your children and the Head Start employees.
-To that end, you may visit our Reopening Plan at www.headstartnetwork.com
+To that end, you may visit our Reopening Plan at www.headstartnetwork.com.

-We understand that the COVID19 Pandemic has created economic, emotional, and medical hardships for many families.
+We understand that the COVID-19 pandemic has created economic, emotional, and medical hardships for many families.
 We remain committed to doing everything we can to assist your family this school year.
 This handbook includes some basic information about Head Start.
-It's a bit shorter than previous years because, due to the pandemic, many of our regular activities - such as field trips - are put on hold.

 Please understand that information in this handbook could change, because the coronavirus itself and guidelines and policies from health agencies continue to evolve.
 We must be flexible in our ability to plan for and adapt to changing circumstances as smoothly and quickly as we can.
-We can anticipate changes and we will communicate with you by way of notes in your child's backpack, phone calls, texts, emails, social media.
+We can anticipate changes and we will communicate with you by way of notes in your child's backpack, phone calls, texts, emails, ClassTag, and social media.
 You can always call us.
 So please be sure that we always have the most current contact information for you.
 Phone numbers and e-mails are listed on the "Who to Contact when you have a Question or Concern" listed at the back of this handbook.

-As we plan for a safe and successful 2020-2021 school year in these unprecedented times, we have approached planning this year with an enormous sense of responsibility for the health and well-being of our children, families, and staff.
+As we plan for a safe and successful 2022-23 school year in these unprecedented times, we have approached planning this year with an enormous sense of responsibility for the health and well-being of our children, families, and staff.
 If you are a past parent of Head Start, you will notice many differences.
 Head Start children will be screened using a touchless thermometer upon arrival to the centers or before boarding the bus in the morning.
 Children must not have a temperature higher than 100.4F degrees.
 You will receive more information about arrival and dismissal procedures for your location prior to the start of the school year.
 For those centers offering transportation, parents will receive information regarding their specific pick up and drop off times and about bus safety.

-Head Start staff will be trained with regard to hygiene, cleaning and disinfection requirements from the Centers for Disease Control and Prevention and the NYS Department of Health, and NYS Office of Children and Families.
-Class sizes have been reduced, and children will spend the day with the same group of children (on the bus, if applicable, and throughout the day).
-Children will practice social distancing six feet apart when not in their classrooms whether in or outside of the center.
+Head Start staff are trained with regard to hygiene, cleaning and disinfection requirements from the Centers for Disease Control and Prevention and the NYS Department of Health, and NYS Office of Children and Families (OCFS).
 All staff will wear masks when they are with the children or not at their workspaces, with the exception of areas designated for mask removal breaks and away from the children.
-Children will have their own supplies, such as crayons, pencils, scissors and glue sticks, and we will focus on activities with less shared equipment and little or no physical contact.
 We can no longer serve food family style; we will be serving individual portions.
 Although parent volunteers and participation are at the very heart of our being, we must inform you that, for now, parents and visitors will not be able to come into our centers.
 We will look for ways to engage you as parents in every other way possible.
 They may include conference calls, videos and Zoom meetings.
 As always, we welcome your input, so feel free to ask questions.

 This year will require us all to stay flexible.
-There will be a lot of 'grin and bear it' moments.
 Please know that we will do everything in our power to make a very difficult situation the best possible experience for you and your child as is humanly possible.
 More than anything we will need your support and encouragement.
-Together, we can provide both a safe haven and defeat the COVID - 19 pandemic.
+Together, we can provide both a safe haven and defeat the COVID-19 pandemic.